 Three Strategies to Minimize Ghost Networks in Healthcare Organizations

-Ghost networks can significantly disrupt healthcare organizations, so it’s essential to implement strategies to reduce their occurrence.
+Ghost networks pose a serious threat to healthcare organizations, making it crucial to adopt effective strategies to mitigate their prevalence.
 Here are three key strategies to consider.

 Invest in an Enterprise Provider Network Management Solution